AmatureJS/Interview-Questions/README.md

 That’s still what I specialize in, which is why I applied for your Email Marketing Manager job.
 But I’ve realized it’s also helpful to understand the principles of social media marketing because some of the strategies that work there also work well in email.
-So I’ve started spending a couple hours a week of my own time studying and learning this new area, and it’s helped me a lot.”
+So I’ve started spending a couple of hours a week of my own time studying and learning this new area, and it’s helped me a lot.”

 15. What type of work environment do you prefer?
 Ideally one that's similar to the environment of the company we're applying to.
 Be specific.
 Although most places have a section on their sites devoted to explaining culture, they tend to be filled with phrases like “dedicated to customer satisfaction” and “we encourage our employees to grow.”
 That tells us a whole lot of nothing.

 16. What's a time you disagreed with a decision that was made at work?
 Brainstorm a few more questions that could potentially come up based on the position we’re